lablup/backend.ai-kernel-runner/README.rst

     - ``port``: The container-side port number to use.
 The manager/agent has already took care of the dynamic binding of this port outside.

+    - ``options``: An optional dict that contains extra options for the service.

 NOTE: Existing codes are good referecnes!